ryanmcdermott/code-review-tips/README.md

   len = len - str.length;

   while (true) {
-    // This needs a comment, why a logical and here? if (len & 1) pad += ch;
+    // This needs a comment, why a bitwise and here? if (len & 1) pad += ch;
     // This needs a comment, why a bit shift here? len >>= 1;